 C Minor

-The C Minor scale is the relative minor to Eflat Major.
-The C Minor scale consists of three flats and the notes are C, D, Eflat, F, G, Aflat, Bflat, and C. Below you can find the C Minor scale with the fingers that should be used for each note.
+The C minor scale is the relative minor to the E flat major.
+It contains three flats.
+The notes are C, D, E flat, F, G, A flat, B flat, and C. Below you can find the C minor scale with the fingering.

 Famous C Minor Song Examples